Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 Police Minister Stuart Nash lauded his "clear vision and leadership skills".

-"I expect him to play a key role to strengthen Māori leadership within Police and enhance the relationship between Police and Māori communities, in order to reduce both victimisation and offending."
+"I expect him to play a key role to strengthen Māori leadership within Police and enhance the relationship between police and Māori communities, to reduce victimisation and offending."

-Louise Nicholas acknowledged what Haumaha has achieved but pointed to his statement to Operation Austin - and other remarks attributed to him by Lynten Dean - as evidence of a poor attitude towards women.
+Nicholas acknowledged what Haumaha has achieved but pointed to his statement to Operation Austin - and other remarks attributed to him by Dean - as evidence of a poor attitude towards women.

 "I had seen Wally around in Rotorua.
 Clearly he ran with this crowd," said Nicholas, referring Haumaha's statement about his friendship with the men she accused of rape.